West Midlands Trains

-West Midlands Trains (WMT) is a train operating company in the United Kingdom.
-It operates passenger trains on the West Midlands franchise between London and the English Midlands under two trade names: West Midlands Railway (WMR) (within the West Midlands region) and London Northwestern Railway (LNR) (outside the region).
+West Midlands Trains (WMT) is a British train operating company.
+It operates passenger trains on the West Midlands franchise between London and the English Midlands under two trading names: within the West Midlands region as West Midlands Railway (WMR) and outside the region as London Northwestern Railway (LNR).

 West Midlands Trains was created as a consortium of three companies, Abellio, JR East, and Mitsui & Co, which joined to bid for the West Midlands franchise; they were amongst the three bids to be shortlisted in April 2016, and were awarded the franchise during August 2017.
+JR East sold its 15% interest to Abellio in September 2021.
+In 2023 Abellio sold its stake to Transport UK Group.

 In addition to the DfT, it is also accountable to the West Midlands Rail Executive for services that operate wholly within the West Midlands region.
 On 10 December 2017, West Midlands Trains took over operations from the prior operator, London Midland.
-As per the original terms of the franchise, West Midlands Trains is expected to continue to operate it until March 2026.

-During October 2017, West Midlands Trains revealed details for its planned procurement of new rolling stock; 26 CAF Civity diesel multiple units (80 carriages) and 81 electric multiple units based on Bombardier Transportation's Aventra platform (333 carriages), have been ordered and will replace various classes inherited from prior operators.
-It also became the launch customer for the Class 230 diesel electric multiple unit that are upcycled London Underground D78 Stock, these entered service in April 2019.
-During 2020, service levels were deliberately reduced by West Midlands Trains as a response to the COVID-19 pandemic.
-West Midlands Trains is amongst those train operators that are impacted by the 2022–2023 United Kingdom railway strikes, being only capable of operating a minimal timetable on days of the strikes due to the number of staff involved.
+The passenger services will be transferred to public ownership under DfT Operator's West Midlands Trains on 1 February 2026.